assareh/home-lab/esxi/packer/README.md

 I store most of these values in Vault and Packer will retrieve them from the paths defined in the variables file of the templates.
 Ensure `VAULT_ADDR` and `VAULT_TOKEN` environment variables are loaded in your shell before running Packer.

 ### Linux User Password
-In the preseed files, you can provide a default user password based on the [password steps](#password-steps) listed below.
-I also disable Ubuntu's default systemd DNS resolver because I find it has sometimes unpredictable behavior.
-Instead I am hard-coding in my local DNS servers near the bottom of the file so you may need to change the IP addresses specified there.
+In the user-data files, you can provide a user password based on these steps:
+1. generate and save a random password in 1password. this will be the linux user password for the default ubuntu user account.
+2. save this password in vault for packer to retrieve when running the template.
+3. use `mkpasswd --method=sha-512 --rounds=4096` to generate the password hash that goes in the user-data.

 ### Enterprise Licenses
 By default the Castle template will install enterprise versions of Consul, Vault, and Nomad, so licenses will be required.
 If you do not have or wish to use enterprise licenses, please search and replace all packages with the oss versions.
 (Replace `consul_enterprise` with `consul`, `nomad_enterprise` with `nomad`, `vault_enterprise` with `vault`, remove all instances of `+ent` from the Packer templates, remove the licenses from the Packer templates, and remove the `license_path` lines from the Consul, Nomad, and Vault config files.)